Beth Mitchell, Interim Associate Vice President for Communications and External Relations

 Dasia Davis-Vido, Internal Events Manager

-Dasia Davis-Vido is the internal events manager in the Office of Facilities Rental and Special Events.
+Dasia Davis-Vido is the internal events manager in the Office of Events Management and Facilities Rental.
 She works directly with FIT’s internal clients and partners to reserve appropriate event space and manage the development and execution of programs.
 She helps determine appropriate support needed from lighting technicians and departments such as Buildings and Grounds, Media and Event Technology Services, Public Safety, and Aramark.
 Dasia also provides training in 25Live software, the college’s online reservation system.

 Ivana Cepeda, media relations assistant, creates media relations strategies for FIT and The Museum at FIT initiatives.
 She works with the digital teams to promote media placements on FIT’s social media channels.
 Additionally, she handles research projects for media relations and coordinates media interviews for members of the FIT community.
 Ivana holds a BS in Advertising and Marketing Communications from FIT.